History of Post-Communist Albania: 1996

-1997 Civil War and aftermath
+1997 Civil unrest and aftermath

 In the 1997 unrest in Albania the general elections of June 1997 brought the Socialists and their allies to power.
 President Berisha resigned from his post, and Socialists elected Rexhep Meidani as president of Albania.
 Albanian Socialist Party Chairman Fatos Nano was elected Prime Minister, a post which he held until October 1998, when he resigned as a result of the tense situation created in the country after the assassination of Azem Hajdari, a prominent leader of the Democratic Party.
 Pandeli Majko was then elected Prime Minister, and he served in this post until November 1999, when he was replaced by Ilir Meta.
 Albania approved its constitution through a popular referendum which was held in November 1998, but which was boycotted by the opposition.
 The general local elections of October 2000 marked the loss of control of the Democrats over the local governments and a victory for the Socialists.